-Príncipe Real is a historic, charming and cosmopolitan neighborhood in Lisbon, the landscape defined by the squares Praça do Príncipe Real and Praça das Flores, through gardens, shops and palaces from the 18th and 19th centuries.
-Príncipe Real is glued to the Bairro Alto and just minutes from Avenida da Liberdade and the neighborhood of Chiado.
-In recent years, fashion and design stores have thrived throughout the neighborhood, namely on Rua Dom Pedro V. O Príncipe Real is only fully explained when we talk about Jardim do Princípe Real and the Embassy.
-Jardim do Princípe Real is one of the oldest and quietest gardens in the city of Lisbon, with centenary trees, a fountain, garden benches, landscaped spaces and a unique and little-known place in the Portuguese capital: the Reservoir of Patriarchal, an underground water reservoir built in 1856 and which we can visit today.
-The Embaixada, located in front of Jardim do Princípe Real, is a commercial gallery with two floors in height, with several stores of design, handicrafts, fashion, gastronomy and Portuguese culture included at the Palácio Ribeiro da Cunha, built in the 19th century in neo-Arab style.
-The neighborhood of Princípe Real has some of the oldest and best known nightlife venues in Lisbon, namely the Chinese Pavilion (a bar with Chinese motifs), the Foxtrot (a bar with decorative motifs from the first half of the 20th century and Art Nouveau), the Trumps (alternative) and the Finally (alternative).
-Princípe Real is a neighborhood where you can safely live, do business, visit and have fun.
+Príncipe Real is a historic, charming and cosmopolitan neighborhood of Lisbon, its landscape defined by the squares Praça do Príncipe Real and Praça das Flores, the gardens, the shops and the 18th and 19th century palaces.
+Príncipe Real is right next to Bairro Alto and a few minutes from Avenida da Liberdade and the Chiado neighborhood.
+In recent years, fashion and design stores have been thriving throughout the neighborhood, namely on Rua Dom Pedro V. The Príncipe Real is only fully explained when we talk about Jardim do Princípe Real and the Embassy.
+Jardim do Princípe Real is one of the oldest and quietest gardens in the city of Lisbon, it has centuries-old trees, a fountain, garden benches, landscaped spaces and a unique and little-known place in the Portuguese capital: the Patriarchal Reservoir, an underground water reservoir built in 1856 that we can visit today.
+The Embassy, located in front of Jardim do Princípe Real, is a two-story high shopping gallery, with several design, craft, fashion, gastronomy and Portuguese culture shops included in the Palácio Ribeiro da Cunha, built in the 19th century in neo-Arabic style.
+The Principe Real neighborhood has some of the oldest and most famous nightlife spaces in Lisbon, namely the Chinese Pavilion (a bar with Chinese motifs), the Foxtrot (a bar with decorative motifs from the first half of the 20th century and Art Nouveau), the Trumps (alternative) and the Finally (alternative).
+Princípe Real is a neighborhood where you can live, do business, visit and have fun in safety.

-1. Jardim do Príncipe Real (Jardim França Borges): it is a historic garden in the city of Lisbon, located in Praça do Príncipe Real, officially designated as Jardim França Borges.
-The Jardim do Príncipe Real is a popular place for locals and tourists due to the Garden built in an English Romantic style; Cedro do Buçaco over twenty meters high; the refreshment kiosk where you can rest and drink cherry, juice or tea and eat soups or snacks; and the Patriarcal Reservoir.
+1. Jardim do Príncipe Real (Jardim França Borges): is a historic garden in the city of Lisbon, located in Praça do Príncipe Real, officially designated as Jardim França Borges.
+The Prince Real Garden is a popular place for locals and tourists alike because of the Garden built in the English Romantic style; to the Cedro do Buçaco with more than twenty meters in height; to the refreshment kiosk where you can rest and drink sour cherries, juice or tea and eat soups or appetizers; and to the Patriarchal Reservoir.

-2. National Museum of Natural History and Science: is a museum space with the objective of disseminating and teaching about Botany, Zoology, Anthropology, Mineralogy, Geology or Agriculture, located on Rua da Escola Polytechnic .
-The building of the National Museum of Natural History and Science is of the Neoclassical style and designed by Pierre Joseph Pézerat.
-The main highlights are the Laboratory and Amphitheater of Chimica of the Polytechnic School, one of the only teaching and research laboratories of the 19th century that remains throughout Europe; the Visitable Chemistry Reserve where it is possible to observe more than three thousand objects; and the Cloister where we find the tomb of Fernão Telles de Menezes (1530-1605), photographs, maps, a letter handwritten by Charles Darwin to the Portuguese naturalist Arruda Furtado and a 17th century table telescope by Jesse Ramsden; Sala da Baleia with specimens of fish, amphibians, reptiles, birds and mammals from Portugal.
+2. National Museum of Natural History and Science: it is a museological space with the objective of disseminating and teaching about Botany, Zoology, Anthropology, Mineralogy, Geology or Agriculture, located in Rua da Escola Politécnica.
+The building of the National Museum of Natural History and Science is Neoclassical in style and designed by Pierre Joseph Pézerat.
+The main highlights are the Polytechnic School’s Laboratory and Amphitheater of Chimica, one of the only 19th century teaching and research laboratories left in the whole of Europe; the Chemistry Visitable Reserve where it is possible to observe more than three thousand objects; and the Cloister where we find the tomb of Fernão Telles de Menezes (1530-1605), photographs, maps, a handwritten letter by Charles Darwin to Portuguese naturalist Arruda Furtado and a 17th century table telescope by Jesse Ramsden; Whale Room with specimens of fish, amphibians, reptiles, birds and mammals from Portugal.

-3. Patriarcal Reservoir: is the Water Museum, located at Praça do Príncipe Real.
-The Patriarcal Reservoir was built between 1860 and 1864 under the guidance of engineer Louis Charles Mary with the aim of supplying water to the lower part of the city of Lisbon.
+3. Patriarchal Reservoir: is the Water Museum, located in Praça do Príncipe Real.
+The Patriarchal Reservoir was built between 1860 and 1864 under the supervision of the engineer Louis Charles Mary with the objective of supplying water to the lower part of Lisbon.
 The reservoir stands out for its size, with thirty-one columns, vaults over nine meters high and a water reserve capacity of approximately 880 cubic meters.
-The Patriarcal Reservoir supplied part of Lisbon between 1864 and the 1940s, having been reopened as a Water Museum in 1994 and integrated into a structure with four museum centers: 1 – Águas Livres Aqueduct; 2 – Reservoir of the Mother of Water of Amoreiras; 3 – Patriarcal Reservoir; and 4 – Barbadinhos Steam Pumping Station.
+The Patriarchal Reservoir supplied part of Lisbon between 1864 and the 1940s, having been reopened as a Water Museum in 1994 and integrated into a structure with four museum poles: 1 – Aqueduto das Águas Livres; 2 – Mother d’Água das Amoreiras Reservoir; 3 – Patriarchal Reservoir; and 4 – Barbadinhos Steam Pumping Station.

-4. Museu Geológico de Portugal: is a space where we can observe collections of Portuguese rocks, fossils and minerals, approximately 600 million years old, located at Rua da Academia das Ciências in building of the former Convent of the Order of Jesus.
-The Museum of the Geological and Mining Institute was opened in 1855 with the aim of creating a place where it was possible to gather the largest collection of fossils in Portugal, with main points of interest the Dinosaur skeletons; the Fossils of plants and invertebrates; the Collection of minerals and ores explored in Portugal; the Fossil collection with emphasis on a crocodile skull dated approximately 15 million years old, found in Chelas, Lisbon, a skeleton of a domestic dog about 7600 years old discovered in Muge, in Ribatejo, and a tree trunk fossil three million years old, found in Leiria; and the Collection of Mineralogy and research instruments with the Microscope made specifically for Sousa Brandão; the Oil sample collected on the coast of Figueira da Foz; and the First Geological Map of Portugal dated 1876.
+4. Geological Museum of Portugal: is a space where we can observe collections of Portuguese rocks, fossils and minerals with approximately 600 million years, located on Rua da Academia das Ciências in the building of the former Convent of the Order of Jesus.
+The Museum of the Geological and Mining Institute was inaugurated in 1855 with the aim of creating a place where it would be possible to gather the largest collection of fossils in Portugal, with the main points of interest the Dinosaur Skeletons; Plant and invertebrate fossils; the Collection of minerals and ores explored in Portugal; a Fossil Collection with an emphasis on a crocodile skull dating back approximately 15 million years, found in Chelas, Lisbon, a skeleton of a domestic dog about 7600 years old discovered in Muge, Ribatejo, and a three-million-year-old tree trunk fossil found in Leiria; and the Collection of Mineralogy and Research Instruments with the Microscope purpose-built for Sousa Brandão; the oil sample collected off the coast of Figueira da Foz; and the First Geological Chart of Portugal dated 1876.

-6. Palácio Bramão: is an 18th century palace where Open University, is a higher education institution created with the aim of allowing study adult university, located at Rua da Escola Politécnica since its inauguration in 1861.
-The Palácio Bramão performed functions of residence of the family of the merchant Rebelo de Andrade between 1760 and 1805, building of the Imprensa Nacional and headquarters of the Open University since 1988.
+6. Palácio Bramão: is an 18th century palace where the Open University is located, a higher education institution created with the aim of allowing adults to study at a university, located on Rua da Escola Polytechnic since its inauguration in 1861.
+The Palácio Bramão acted as the residence of the family of the merchant Rebelo de Andrade between 1760 and 1805, building of the Imprensa Nacional and headquarters of the Universidade Aberta since 1988.

-8. Pastelaria Cister: is a historic pastry confectionery in the city of Lisbon, located at Rua da Escola Politécnica.
-The Pastelaria Cister was the place where Eça de Queiroz had breakfast, reflected in the interior decoration through paintings that represent Portuguese writers and intellectuals.
-The main highlights are the aforementioned paintings and gastronomic specialties, namely Açorda de Gambas and the Rissóis de Camarão.
+8. Pastelaria Cister: is a historical pastry shop in the city of Lisbon, located at Rua da Escola Politécnica.
+The Pastelaria Cister was the place where Eça de Queiroz had breakfast, reflected in the interior decoration through the paintings representing Portuguese writers and intellectuals.
+The main highlights are the aforementioned paintings and gastronomic specialties, namely Açorda de Gambas and Shrimp Rissóis.

-9. Embaixada Concept Store: is a commercial space with design and fashion, gastronomy and handicraft stores.
-The Embaixada Concept Store is located in Praça do Príncipe Real at Palácio Ribeiro da Cunha, which was opened in 1879 in Neo-Arab style under the direction of architect Henrique Carlos Afonso to be the residence of José Ribeiro da Cunha (1854-1915).
+9. Concept Store Embassy: is a commercial space with design and fashion, gastronomy and handicraft stores.
+The Concept Store Embassy is located in Praça do Príncipe Real in the Ribeiro da Cunha Palace, which was inaugurated in 1879 in Neo-Arab style under the direction of architect Henrique Carlos Afonso to be the residence of José Ribeiro da Wedge (1854-1915).

-10. Organic Products Market: is a fair for organic vegetables and fruits from all over the country, which takes place every Saturday between 9 am and 2 pm in the Jardim do Príncipe Real since 2005.
+10. Biological Products Market: is a fair of organic vegetables and fruits from all over the country, which takes place every Saturday between 9 am and 2 pm at Jardim do Príncipe Real since 2005.

-Casa de Macau Foundation: is an institution with the objective of supporting and developing the Macanese communities since its creation in 1996, located in Praça do Príncipe Real, the main attraction is the Documentation Center specialized in the Far East with approximately four thousand books
+Fundação Casa de Macau: an institution with the objective of supporting and developing Macanese communities since its creation in 1996, located in Praça do Príncipe Real, the main attraction is the Specialized Documentation Center in the Far East with approximately four thousand books

-Orpheu Caffé: is a space that aims to recreate the intellectual environment of the 19th century lived in Lisbon and that offers a view of the Jardim do Princípe Real.
-The Orpheu Caffé is located in Praça do Príncipe Real, with the main highlights being Scrambled Eggs, Prego Estrella and the view over the Garden.
+Orpheu Caffé: it is a space that aims to recreate the intellectual atmosphere of the 19th century lived in Lisbon and which offers a view over the Jardim do Princípe Real.
+The Orpheu Caffé is located in Praça do Príncipe Real, with the main highlights being the Scrambled Eggs, the Prego Estrella and the view over the Garden.

-Galeria de São Mamede: is a space that promotes contemporary Portuguese art since its inauguration in the late 1960s by Francisco Pereira Coutinho.
-The Galeria de São Mamede holds exhibitions by numerous artists, namely Areal, Cesariny, Cruzeiro Seixas or Deolinda Fonseca.
+São Mamede Gallery: this space has been promoting Portuguese contemporary art since its inauguration in the late 1960s by Francisco Pereira Coutinho.
+The São Mamede Gallery holds exhibitions by numerous artists, including Areal, Cesariny, Cruzeiro Seixas or Deolinda Fonseca.

-Casa dos Tapetes de Arraiolos: Casa dos Tapetes de Arraiolos is a store that sells Arraiolos rugs since 1959 on Rua da Escola Politécnica.
-The Arraiolos rugs are wool embroidered rugs from the village of Arraiolos, which have used the same technique since the 15th century.
+Casa dos Carpets de Arraiolos: Casa dos Carpets de Arraiolos is a store that sells Arraiolos carpets since 1959 on Rua da Escola Politécnica.
+Arraiolos Rugs are wool-embroidered rugs from the village of Arraiolos, which have been using the same technique since the 15th century.

-Panificação Reunida de São Roque: is a bakery that has existed on Rua Dom Pedro V since 1961, created with the aim of uniting several bakeries in Bairro Alto in one place.
-The highlights of the Bread Making Reunida de São Roque are Gastronomy through bread and cakes; and the realization of events such as The Nights of European Literature.
+Panificação Reunida de São Roque: this is a bakery that has existed in Rua Dom Pedro V since 1961, created with the objective of uniting several bakeries in Bairro Alto in one place.
+The highlights of the Breadmaking Reunida de São Roque are the Gastronomy through bread and cakes; and the organization of events such as The Nights of European Literature.

-Joalharia Antiquário Dom Pedro V: is a historic jeweler in Lisbon, one of the oldest jewelers in Princípe Real, in operation since the 18th century, located at Rua Dom Pedro V.
+Dom Pedro V Antique Jewelery: is a historic jewelery store in Lisbon, one of the oldest jewelery stores in Princípe Real, in operation since the 18th century, located at Rua Dom Pedro V.